dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 ## Networking

 Kubernetes uses threee different network CIDRs.
 My infrastructure network is ont he 192.168.20.0 subnet so that differs from Kelsey Hightower's subnet, but for the other CIDRs, I use the same subnets.
-So in summary, the subnects are as follows:
+So in summary, the subnets are as follows:

 |Network|Subnet|
 |:--|:--|